David Icke: Football

 Icke left school at 15 after being talent-spotted by Coventry City, who signed him up in 1967 as their youth team's goalkeeper.
-In 1968 he played in the Coventry City youth team that were runners up to Burnley in the F.A.
-Youth Cup.
-He also played for Oxford United's reserve team and Northampton Town, on loan from Coventry.
+In 1968, he played in the Coventry City youth team that were runners up to Burnley in the F.A.
+Youth Cup and again in their successful run in 1970.
+He also played for Oxford United's reserve team and Northampton Town, on loan from Coventry, in 1970 and 1971, respectively.

 Rheumatoid arthritis in his left knee, which spread to the right knee, ankles, elbows, wrists and hands, stopped him from making a career out of football.
 Despite stating that he was often in agony during training, Icke wanted to remain playing, and was signed on a part-time contract by Hereford United player-manager John Charles, including in the first team when they were in the fourth, and later in the third, division of the English Football League.

 In 1971, Icke left home following one of a number of frequent arguments he had started having with his father.
 His father was upset that Icke's arthritis was interfering with his football career.
 Icke moved into a bedsit and worked in a travel agency, travelling to Hereford twice a week in the evenings to play football.

 In 1973, at the age of 21, the pain in his joints became so severe that he was forced to retire from football.

+Overall, he failed to make a single senior appearance at Coventry or during his two loan spells, but did make 37 appearances for Hereford.